Demand for Kubernetes skills is growing. Whether you're a hiring manager or a job candidate, these 20 questions will help set you up for success.

 This may seem a bit out of scope for some IT leaders, but consider that the average American wastes 2.5 days a year looking for misplaced stuff – phones, wallets, keys, glasses (always check the top of your head).
 It gets even worse than losing that half a week.
 There are trickle-down effects; 60 percent of people have been late to work because of lost items, 49 percent have missed appointments or meetings, and 22 percent have missed planes, trains, or buses, according to the same study.

-IT leaders may be keen to try out new location-based tech solutions for this perennial problem.
+Leaders may be keen to try out new location-based tech solutions for this perennial problem.
 But there’s an analog fix as well.
 “Give anything you use frequently a home: shoes, keys, sunglasses, and coats by the door, phone in a charging station,” says Vanderkam.
 “Searching for lost items is a frustrating and pointless waste of time.
 Whenever you take an object out of its home, be sure to close the loop and return it.”
 Find spots for important items at work as well.

 5. Deciding what to do first